H3ct0r55/NowListening/README.md

 ## Cache Busting

 > Hey you are pretty early and I haven't written this section yet but hey, take a look up top and see what has already been acomplished

+## Road Map

+To make this project a little more useful and interseting, we are looking into adding the following features in the future:

+1. Spotify API integration
+2. Last.fm API integration